UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 ## Dungeon Delving

-**The Clock**: When you enter the dungeon, the clock starts at 20 (use a spindown d20 from *MTG* for this).
+**The Clock**: When you enter the dungeon, the clock starts at 20 (use a spindown d20 from *MtG* for this).
 Each turn, roll 1d6 and subtract the result from the clock.
 When the clock hits 0, a wandering monster is encountered and the clock resets to 20.

 **Turns**: One turn of dungeon exploration takes about ten minutes, and generally allows the party to take one action, such as: